emilsw/ew/index.md

 &nbsp;

-### Money spent on optimization keeps coming back ###

-If you start optimization today you will have far more revenue after 10 months ([and much more after 30 months](http://www.quicksprout.com/2012/10/08/what-spending-252000-on-conversion-rate-optimization-taught-me/)) than if you wait for another 10 months to start.

-Even small changes to your copy or design can have a significant impact on the bottom line.

-Just a 5% improvement in sales each month is almost 80% improvement over 12 months (If you are wondering how that’s possible, it’s because of the [compounding interest](https://en.wikipedia.org/wiki/Compound_interest) effect).

-And you will improve returns from all your other marketing efforts as your website will be more effective in converting visitors into customers.

-&nbsp;

 ### I can help ###

 But where do you start?
 What exactly do you need to change?
 How do you make sure that you’re doing it right?
 And how do you make sure there’s a real improvement from your efforts?

 There are lots of myths and faulty case studies out there.
 What works for others will not necessarily work for you, because your business is different.

-There aren’t a lot of people who know how to make this really work and those who can are fully booked months in advance and rarely take on new clients.
-Top tier optimization agencies only work with businesses that generate more than $5 million/year and charge $15,000 to $20,000 per month for ongoing optimization.

 Plus this may not be your highest priority for your business right now.
 You’ve got a ton of other things on your plate.
 Optimization does take a lot of time and there are many ways it can go wrong.